-I think about this stuff a lot—anytime I talk to a teacher, a social worker, a dementia caregiver, a cop.
+I think about this stuff a lot—anytime I talk to a teacher, a social worker, a nurse, a cop.
 Some have it easier than others, but no one has it easy—working with vulnerable people is beyond difficult.

 But it’s a vocation that caring, giving people like my friend are meant for.

 And caring, giving people like Angie Smith.